Sunday, February 18, 2007

 Berthie told me , when she was hoeing corn one time on a hillside and was carrying a child she suddenly went into labor and just squatted down having the baby in the corn field.
 Berthie walked home carrying her new baby.
 As making funeral pictures is a custom of some mountain folk, I had previously photographed two of her children’s funeral’s, Dan who got ran over by a train in 1991 and her daughter Mary who died with cancer in ‘94.
 In 1998 I photographed Berthie’s funeral in Viper, Kentucky, she was 74 years old when she passed.
 Bertie lived an extraordinary life.

-Other photographs of Berthie and her family can be found in my new book, “From the Heads of the Hollers,” published by GOST Books, London.
+Other photographs with Berthie and her family can be found in my new book, “From the Heads of the Hollers,” published by GOST Books, London.
 A high quality 11 x 14 inch portfolio book with vividly detailed images.

 Today we are suspicious of "Truth," because we recognize that what is called truth is often only a tool in the hands of those in power [the media], and is often determined by their beliefs and tailored to their requirements.